grafana/alloy-modules/README.md

 **NOTE: This is only to be used for Modules not Modules Classic.**

-[Modules](https://grafana.com/docs/alloy/latest/concepts/modules/) are a way to create Grafana Agent [Flow](https://grafana.com/docs/alloy/latest/) configurations which can be loaded as a component.
+[Modules](https://grafana.com/docs/alloy/latest/concepts/modules/) are a way to create Grafana [Alloy](https://grafana.com/docs/alloy/latest/) configurations which can be loaded as a component.
 Modules are a great way to parameterize a configuration to create reusable pipelines.

 ## Submitting modules